wacncontent/CustomizeTool/removeCommentOutput/includes/website-from-gallery.md

 5. After reading the description of the WordPress app, select **Create**.

-6. Click on **Web app**, and provide the required values for configuring your web app.
+6. Click on **Web Apps**, and provide the required values for configuring your web site.

     ![configure your app][8]